erwin-kok/sarena/README.md

 ## About the name

-*Sarena* comes from a combination of two words: **arena**, a central space where people meet and interact — roughly what a router's is.
-And **sarang**, Indonesian for *nest*, chosen for personal reasons because of a strong connection to Indonesia.
-Both point at the same idea: a structure that things return to and pass through.
+*Sarena* comes from a combination of two words: **arena**, a central space where people meet and interact and **sarang**, Indonesian for *nest*.

+The name was chosen because of my personal connection to Indonesia.
+Both words also point to the same idea: a structure that things return to and pass through — like a router that sits at the center of network traffic.

 ## License